 Text only

 Constructing, maintaining or replacing boundary fences can be an expensive and work-intensive task.
-Here are some rules for divvying up costs and labor between you and your neighbors.
+You and your neighbors are equally responsible for work on boundary fences, but divvying up costs and labor fairly can be a challenge.

-You and your neighbors are equally responsible for constructing, maintaining and replacing boundary fences.
-Before constructing, replacing or doing maintenance on a boundary fence, you’re required to give a 30-day written notice to each neighbor who shares the responsibility for the fence.
+Before constructing, replacing or doing maintenance on a boundary fence, you’re required to give a 30-day written notice to each neighbor who shares responsibility for the fence.
+Your city has fence ordinances, so check in with them.

 Your notice must include: